rancher/rancher-docs/versioned_docs/version-2.6/how-to-guides/new-user-guides/kubernetes-resources-setup/load-balancer-and-ingress-controller/ingress-configuration.md

 ### NGINX Ingress controller changes in Kubernetes v1.21

-For Kubernetes v1.21 and up, the NGINX Ingress controller no longer runs in hostNetwork but uses hostPorts for port 80 and port 443.
-This was done so the admission webhook can be configured to be accessed using ClusterIP so it can only be reached inside the cluster.
+For Kubernetes v1.21 and up, the NGINX Ingress controller no longer runs in hostNetwork by default.
+It instead uses hostPorts for port 80 and port 443, so you can configure the admission webhook to be accessible only through the ClusterIP.
+This ensures that the webhook is only accessible from within the cluster.

+Because of this change to the controller, the default behavior no longer sets `hostNetwork` to `true`.
+However, you must set `hostNetwork` to `true` for TCP- and UDP-based Services to work.

 ## Ingress Rule Configuration